AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/lattice.rst

 - **Directory**

   Shows the folder path where all the result objects are stored for the lattice.
+Users can copy the directory path as they click on the copy icon in this section.

 - **Input**

   Shows the input parameters for the lattice function.
+By clicking on the input section, Users can copy the encoded byte value (python object) corresponding to the input.
+Users can decode this, by running it in any python environment assuming it has the dependencies needed to unpickle the object.

 - **Result**

   Shows the result object related to workflow execution outcomes.
+By clicking on the result section, Users can copy the encoded byte value (python object) corresponding to the result.
+Users can decode this, by running it in any python environment assuming it has the dependencies needed to unpickle the object.

 - **Executor**